Non-Forced Criminal Sexual Conduct and Penalties

 In addition to jail and extensive conditions of probation, all CSC convictions carry mandatory Sex Offender Registry (SORA) enrollment, which in and of itself is a life-wrecking and disastrous consequence.

 But that’s not all.
 A CSC conviction can further negatively impact a defendant by having dire immigration/deportation/travel consequences, prevent a person from getting or keeping a job, obtaining housing, maintaining parental custody and/or visitation rights, and obtaining many types of licenses.
-The final nail in the coffin is that CSC convictions can never be expunged; you will carry these negative impacts for the rest of your life.
+The final nail in the coffin is that most CSC convictions can never be expunged.

-As can be seen, these charges can be hard to sort out, and a defense attorney with extensive experience with CSC cases is required in order to get the charges dismissed or to arrange the best possible resolution and a sentence that focuses more on rehabilitation than punishment and jail.
+As can be seen, these charges can be hard to sort out.
+A defense attorney with extensive experience with forced and non-forced criminal sexual conduct cases must get the charges dismissed or arrange the best possible resolution and a sentence that focuses more on rehabilitation than punishment and jail.

 Defenses to CSC Cases

-An astute and savvy defense expert will know how to investigate, explore, and argue many different possible defenses.
+An astute and savvy defense expert will know how to investigate, explore, and argue many different possible defenses to any CSC charges, including non-forced criminal sexual conduct.
 Some of them could include:

 - Untrue statements and improper motive of the alleged victim, such as extortion, personal revenge, or manipulation of family structure (getting the defendant removed from the household);